Edorian McCullough: University of Texas

 He committed to the University of Texas in January 2002.
 He signed his national letter of intent the following month.
 As a true freshman in 2002, McCullough appeared in all 13 games for the Longhorns, playing in a reserve role at the nickelback position and as a kickoff returner.
 He had 19 tackles and an interception in 2002 and shared the Longhorns' Outstanding Defensive Newcomer Award.

 In May 2003, at the end of his freshman year, McCullough was one of four Texas football players arrested after marijuana was discovered in their vehicle following a traffic stop.
 In July 2003, the Madison County District Attorney announced that his office would not pursue marijuana possession charges against the four players.

 As a sophomore in 2003, McCullough was required to sit out the football season for academic reasons.
-At the time of the announcement in July 2003, McCullough toldthe press, "I have some academic issues I need to take care of in order to return to the team."
+At the time of the announcement in July 2003, McCullough told the press, "I have some academic issues I need to take care of in order to return to the team."